brandur/sorg/content/nanoglyphs/051-that-was-fast.md

 * At first I'd sold myself on a form of early retirement in which I'd be an old man of 41 (approximately 150 in programmer years) traveling the world and screaming at young guns in their 20s about how we used to _write_ code instead of prompting it, hopefully with some skiing, diving, and shaking fists at clouds on the side.

 * Next, it occurred to me that I should be focusing on growing [River](https://riverqueue.com/) into a sustainable business.
-It's maybe 25% of the way there, and with 6 to 12 months of concerted time and effort maybe I could get it to the point where it covers the costs of my degenerate Club-Mate habit.
+It's ~25% of the way there, and with 6 to 12 months of concerted time and effort maybe I could get it to the point where it covers the costs of my degenerate Club-Mate habit.

 * _Next_, I realized that the relative isolation of solo company building will probably drive me crazy, so maybe I should try to get another job (after taking some time for a minimum of one trip to the Asia-Pacific region of course).
 A couple threads appeared that are intriguing enough that I have _just_ enough self-awareness to recognize I'd be a fool not to tug on them a little.